cloudfoundry-community/postgres-boshrelease/README.md

 inconsistent data states. *This will result in downtime*.
 But we downtime is preferable over inconsistent database states.

+However, this mitigation is not a silver bullet; it is possible that prolonged network outage between the two nodes will prevent them from checking who is master, and will continue to operate in split-brain fashion.
+We do not attempt to solve this.

 ### Recovery From Failure Mode

 After the proper database is chosen to be master, SSH into that node,